furesoft/Slithin/README.md

 Install .Net 5 From [Here](https://dotnet.microsoft.com/download/dotnet/5.0)

 # Run Instructions
+- Download the zip Archive from the [releases page](https://github.com/furesoft/Slithin/releases)
-Extract the zip archive and go to the folder where the zip is extracted
+- Extract the zip archive and go to the folder where the zip is extracted

 ## Windows
 Start Slithin.exe